 According to the report, Erin confronted Michael on the spot, telling him “the explanation was inconsistent with the severity of child’s injury.
 Respondent then changed his story, claiming Thomas Valva fell face first onto the driveway, as he was catching the school bus.”

 The report also stated that Thomas had involuntarily defecated and “had additional abrasions to his knees, elbows, and right flank.”

-When Angela was questioned by detectives, she gave them the user name and password for their extensive video and audio surveillance system, through which the couple monitored all six children in their care — Michael’s three sons, Anthony (10), Thomas (8), and Andrew (6), as well as Angela’s three daughters, Milana and Delana (twins, 11) and Gia (6).
+When Angela was questioned by detectives, she gave them the user name and password for their extensive video and audio surveillance system, through which the couple monitored all six children in their care — Michael’s three sons, Anthony (10), Thomas (8), and Andrew (6), as well as Angela’s three daughters, 11-year-old twins and their 6-year-old sister.
 As police began going through the videos, someone remotely changed the password and deleted some of the videos.

 What they were able to attain led police to the conclusion that at least some of the children, mainly Thomas and his also autistic 10-year-old brother, Anthony, were punished using, said Commissioner Hart, “food deprivation and exposure to extremely frigid temperatures.”